 Most importantly, don’t shy away from simple and fun maths related games that you can do at home with your child.
 Hopefully this blog has given you a few ideas of some activities that you will feel confident in carrying out at home.
 We are always here to help so please do get in touch for more ideas or any additional questions that you may have!

-Aisling Armstrong, Nursery Manager at The Old Station Nursery Houlton
+Written by Aisling Armstrong, Nursery Manager at The Old Station Nursery Houlton